Help and support for parents

 Other sources of support and guidance

-We are conscious that online learning and students using more internet resources may bring some additional worries.
+We are conscious that remote learning and students using more internet resources may bring some additional worries.
 Our staff have received updated training and protocols on safeguarding at this time.
 We are confident that our use of technology is safe.

 However, you may find the following particularly useful:

 Royal College of Paediatrics and Child Health

 The college have identified a range of useful websites and information to help parents and children at this time.
 The website can be found here: https://www.rcpch.ac.uk/resources/covid-19-resources-parents-carers